 Friday 11 October

-In this presentation, Ian will identify and explain the key changes ahead in every sector of business and society that will arise as a result of rapidly changing technology – without the use of jargon.
+A Chartered Fellow of the British Computer Society and a Fellow of the World Academy of Art and Science and the World Innovation Foundation, Ian identifies and explains the key changes ahead in every sector of business and society that will arise as a result of rapidly changing technology – without the use of jargon!

 Optional: delegates are invited to an exclusive tour of the new National Horizons Centre following this event (numbers strictly limited).
 Book here

 Bid Writing & Social Value Masterclass, 9am – 4pm, The Forum, Borough Road